Read transcripts of debates in both Houses

 Housing, Communities and Local Government Committee

 Report published on Wednesday 18 July 2018.
-Awaiting Government Response.
+Government Response received.

 The Housing, Communities and Local Government Committee has decided to follow-up its work on the Independent Review of Building Regulations and Fire Safety by holding further evidence sessions on the immediate and longer-term changes needed to improve the safety of residential tower blocks, and how improvements can be applied more widely in the construction industry.